jmcollin78/versatile_thermostat/README.md

 ![New](images/new-icon.png)

 ## Release 10.4.0
+VTherm can now expose `current_humidity` from an external humidity sensor for all thermostat types.
+The sensor can be selected in the Humidity menu or automatically detected on the room-temperature sensor device.

 `over_valve` thermostats now have the same valve control parameters as `over_climate` thermostats with direct valve control regulation: `opening_threshold_degree`, `min_opening_degrees`, `max_closing_degree`, and `max_opening_degrees`.
 More information: [valve control](documentation/en/over-valve.md).

 `over_valve` thermostats now also support Sleep mode.
 Sleep displays VTherm as off and sends a raw 100% opening request without requesting central boiler heating.
 Configured valve-control limits can cap the physical opening.
 More information: [Sleep mode](documentation/en/over-valve.md#sleep-mode).